-Fourth and final, we have built the body for our quadcopter.
+Fourth and finally, we have built the body for our quadcopter.
 We are using the Mini 250 FPV Multirotor Frame for our quadcopter.
 We have also mounted the electronics onto the body of the quadcopter.

 We were unable to set-up complete communications between the quadcopter, glove and phone.
 This is because we ran into unforeseen problems with selecting a camera system that would introduce minimal lag.
 We also decided to build several components ourselves, such as the quadcopter, to achieve optimal results due to our specific weight requirements.
 Both of these led to unforeseen delays.
 However, all four of the boxes that remain for the fall semester in our goal analysis will be able to be checked off quickly once communications are successfully created.
 Therefore, we will be able to quickly check these off and make-up time in the spring semester.
 Now that we have a solid foundation of individual components that work, we have set ourselves up to have a successful spring semester with getting them to work together.